Diagnosing unhealthy weight in children

 |ACTIVITY: Try out the above calculation for your own weight and height.
 What is your BMI?|

 For adults, WHO provides clear BMI classifications to determine if someone is underweight (<18.5), healthy weight (18.5-24.9), overweight (25-29.9) or obese (30+).
 Because children are still growing however, their BMI needs to be converted to a centile to determine if their weight is healthy for their age and sex.
-This is because BMI varies throughout childhood, and depending on whether children are male or female.
+This is because BMI varies throughout childhood, and depending on whether children are boys or girls.

 How do I work out if a child's BMI is healthy for their age and sex?